SolidFuel/Utility/docs/USER_MANUAL.md

 ![solidUtility's Header](utility-header.png)

+The `menu` button on the left contains:

+- `tooltip` : Turn on/off the tooltips that most controls have.
-The `menu` button on the left contains the `about` menu option to display version, copyright, and other information about the software.
+- `about`   : menu option to display version, copyright, and other information about the software.

 ## Main Controls